betteriot/betteriot-principles/README.md

 ### 11. The vendor SHOULD allow users to turn off the connection from the device to the backend.

-Assessment: The vendor submits links to user documentation explaining how to turn off the connection from the device to the backend.
+Assessment: The vendor submits a link to user documentation explaining how to turn off the connection from the device to the backend.

 Example: TODO

 ### 13. The vendor MUST allow users to transfer ownership of the device.

-Assessment: The vendor submits links to user documentation explaining how to transfer ownership of a device to another user.
+Assessment: The vendor submits a link to public user documentation explaining how to transfer ownership of a device to another user.

 Example: TODO

 ### 14. When ownership of the device is transferred, the new user MUST NOT have access to previous user's data.

-Assessment: The vendor submits links to video proof.
+Assessment: The vendor submits a link to video proof.
 The assessor collects user complaints.

 Example: TODO